In this tutorial we will show you how to setup static User Level Security in ASP.NET Report Maker. We will use the demo database for demonstration.

-Anonymous - Anonymous is a built-in user level for anonymous users (i.e. users that have not logged in).
-The User Level ID of Anonymous is -2.
+Anonymous - Anonymous user level is a built-in user level for the anonymous user (i.e. users that have not logged in).
+The User Level ID of the anonymous user is -2.

 Default - Default user level is built-in user level with user level = 0.
 Since User Level field is an integer field, if you set a default value of 0 for this field, this user level will become the default user level for the user after registration and before the Administrator assigning another higher user level.

 Click to add a new user level.
 Enter the description, and default permissions.
 Click OK to finish.

 For each user level, you can set refine the permission for different tables/views.
 Click OK to finish.

 Click the [Generate] button and ASP.NET Report Maker will generate the required ASP.NET scripts automatically.

 To see the Advanced Security works, we login using "andrew" as user name and "1234" as password.
 The user is of "Manager" user level.
 In the menu, you'll see that you can access all allowed reports.

 Now we logout and then login again as employee #1 using "nancy" as user name and "1234" as password.